Where is the Grand Opera House?

 Is there always an interval?

 Most shows have an interval which will last for 15 or 20 minutes.
-During this time, you can remain in your seat, visit one of the Theatre's bars, or enjoy a delicious dessert if you have eaten in the Hippodrome Restaurant before the show.
+During this time, you can remain in your seat or visit one of the Theatre's bars.
 As we expect our bars to be very busy during the interval, we recommend that you place your interval drinks order in any of our bars before the show begins.

 What time do shows normally end?

-Running times vary greatly, but whenever possible, we will include this information on the booking pages of our website.
+Running times vary, but whenever possible, we will include this information on the booking pages of our website.
 Alternatively, please contact Box Office on 028 9024 1919 for further information.

 Do you offer Booster Seats for Children?

-Booster Seats for Children (sponsored by Cow & Gate) are now available from the Box Office Counter in the Theatre Foyer on a first come, first served basis.
-No payment is required, however we ask that customers make a small donation to the Northern Ireland Cancer Fund for Children.
+Booster Seats for Children are available from the Box Office Counter in the Theatre Foyer on a first come, first served basis.
+No payment is required however we ask that customers make a small donation to NI Hospice.

 Where are the Stalls?